vialab/commonsense/README.md

-# commonsense
+# Modular
-Common Sense web interface, created and maintained by Chris Kim (chris.kim@uoit.ca)
+Modular web interface modules, created and maintained by Chris Kim (chris.kim@uoit.ca)

 ## License
-Under further notice, this work is currently under exclusive copyright of UOIT and Vialab.
-You may download, copy, and modify for personal use, but cannot distribute original or derivative work without permission.
-UOIT is currently in the process of choosing a license, and this section will be updated upon reaching internal agreement.
+IMPORTANT: Modular is under an Academic and Non-Commercial Research Use License.
+Before proceeding, please be aware of the license.
+If you do not qualify to use Modular, you can ask to obtain permission as detailed in the license.

 ## Live Example
 The most up-to-date version of the interface is available at http://commonsense.ckprototype.com/.